marco-vrinssen/ClassicPlusBrutalist/README.md

 - Enhanced Chat Commands: Broadens in-game communication options with new chat commands.

 ### Global Font Change
-Moving the "Fonts" folder to the "classic_" directory changes the overall in-game font.
+Moving the "fonts" folder to the "classic_" directory changes the overall in-game font.